 11.0 was equipped with 5 jumpers, 4 DIP switches and 1 trimmer (below).

 #=These early FETTO versions will most likely never sound good at 24 volts.

 FETTO 11.1 (Jun 2006-Oct 2007)

-FETTO 11.1 (=9.0 and 10.0 inseminated) was equipped with a few extra facilities.
+FETTO 11.1 (=9.0 and 10.0 inseminated)—which in 2009 was transformed to FETTO Nord 70 which in 2012 became FETTO Nord 70 Plus—was equipped with a few extra facilities.
 The “classic” tone control was back, as it was a stupid mistake to modify it in 11.0, which by accident actually was more optimised for bass than for guitars.
-So if you’re bass player and need a musical sounding overdrive/distortion pedal, keep your eyes open for a used FETTO 11.0…
+So if you’re bass player and need a musical sounding overdrive/distortion pedal, keep at least one eye open for a used FETTO 11.0…

 The “Output Buffer” (not to be associated with with bypass buffers) from 11.0 was replaced with the old “Output Level/Treble Cut” function.
 In this version it was a trimmer instead of this jumper and this way it was possible to tweak the output impedance/response of FETTO.
 The “Character” jumper from 11.0 was still there (named Voice) and the screen print was almost identical with 11.0, but on most copies of 11.1 the tone control was named “Presence”.

 FETTO 11.1 came with 6 jumpers, 4 DIP switches and 2 trimmers (below).